 In the state of Texas, drug crimes are taken very seriously.
 Harsh penalties can be anticipated for even the simplest cases of drug possession – and the consequences that can be faced for more serious drug crimes like drug trafficking …

 Houston Federal Home Healthcare Fraud Lawyer

-Medicare is a federal healthcare program providing benefits to individuals who are over the age of 65 or disabled.
+Medicare is a federal healthcare program that benefits individuals over 65 or disabled.
 “Part A” of the program covers certain eligible home healthcare costs for medical services provided by a home healthcare agency (HHA) to beneficiaries requiring home health services because of an illness or disability causing them to be homebound.
-Home Healthcare Agencies that provide services to Medicare beneficiaries are able to file claims with Medicare to obtain payment or reimbursement for lawfully provided services.
+Home Healthcare Agencies that provide services to Medicare beneficiaries can file claims with Medicare to obtain payment or reimbursement for lawfully provided services.

-- The patient was confined to the home, also referred to homebound;
+- The patient was confined to the home and also referred to as homebound;

 - The determining physician signed a “certification statement” that contained all the required elements.